• Skip to main content

 They also don’t require the same effort as traditional bikes, so riders might not need end-of-trip facilities or a shower, and because the rider stands, they don’t need to worry about work clothes getting tangled in chains.

-“These devices can reduce unnecessary vehicle trips, helping to manage congestion and reduce vehicle emissions as well,” says RAC manager, Road Safety Policy, Anita McCracken.
+“These devices can reduce unnecessary vehicle trips, helping to manage congestion and reduce transport costs and vehicle emissions as well,” says RAC senior manager, Public Policy, Anita McCracken.

-“According to the Department of Transport, around half of all car trips are less than five kilometres, so for short distances and commutes these devices really do offer a fantastic alternative.”
+“Around half of all car trips in Perth are less than five kilometres, so for short distances where you don’t need to carry much, and commutes, these devices really do offer a fantastic alternative.”

-But with a wave of new riders, many of them adults who haven’t been on a scooter since childhood, there has also been a rising tide of rider and pedestrian injuries.
+But along with growing ridership, there has been a rising tide of rider and pedestrian injuries.

-“Our research shows that one in three members don’t feel safe sharing paths with these devices or with e-bikes,” McCracken says.
+“Our research shows that two in three members don’t feel safe walking on paths with these devices” McCracken says.

 “We want to make sure that people can use them safely around different types of road users.